marmiha/group-management-service/README.md

 * `docker-compose -f docker-compose.test.yml up --build --abort-on-container-exit`

 By default `docker-compose.test.yml` tests the default configuration of `docker-compose.yml`.
+Reminder, sometimes the microservice tries to accept database connection before it's running.
+Stop the images and run the commands again, it should do the job. :)

 ### REST OpenAPI specification